Rishikesh travel guide

 6. Mountain biking

 Rishikesh’s hilly surroundings are ideal for this sport.
 Do it if you enjoy riding.
-You can rent a bike from one of numerous businesses, and you’re good to go.
+You can start by renting a bike from a variety of businesses.

 7. Flying fox

-In the flying fox sport, they will attach a rope roughly 7 metres above the ground along with two other participants.
+In the flying fox sport, they will attach a rope roughly 7 meters above the ground along with two other participants.
 Approximately 150 km/hr will be the pace at which you are slipping.
-This has weight and age restrictions.
-You must be at least 12 years old and weigh between 20 and 130 kilogrammes.

 8. Body surfing

-Body surfing is an activity you can attempt in your tour to Rishikesh while river rafting.
+Body surfing is an activity you can attempt on your tour to Rishikesh while river rafting.
 On the water, enjoy yourself and let loose.

 9. Cliff jumping